-Tee Line A line extending across the width of the sheet that passes through round robin.
+Tee LineA line extending across the width of the sheet that passes through the centre of the house parallel to the hog line and backline.

 Third Player The third curler on a team to deliver two stones in each end.